Civil Resolution Tribunal: CRT rules

-The Civil Resolution Tribunal (CRT) operates independently, establishing its own rules rather than being dictated by governmental mandates.
-These rules function akin to an instructional manual, facilitating fairness, transparency, and consistency within the tribunal's operations.
+The Civil Resolution Tribunal (CRT) operates independently and establishes its own rules of practice and procedure.
+These rules function as an instructional manual, facilitating fairness, transparency, and consistency in the tribunal's operations.

-As part of its commitment to upholding these principles, the CRT undertakes regular reviews and updates of its regulations.
-This ensures that the rules remain clear, coherent, and equitable for all parties involved in dispute resolution processes.
+As part of its commitment to upholding these principles, the CRT undertakes regular reviews and updates of its rules.
+This ensures that the rules remain clear, coherent, and equitable for all parties involved in dispute resolution.

 Standard rules

-Standard Rules apply to all types of CRT disputes other than certain types of claims under the Intimate Images Protection Act.
+The Standard Rules apply to all types of CRT disputes other than certain types of claims under the Intimate Images Protection Act.
 From 2016 to February 2024, the CRT changed its rules sixteen times.

 Intimate image protection order rules

-As of February 2024, the CRT established a second set of rules for the Intimate Image Protection Act, while the other components are under the CRT Standard Rules.
+As of February 2024, the CRT had established a second set of rules for the Intimate Images Protection Act.

 Dispute resolution process

-The CRT provides the public with access to interactive information pathways, tools, and a variety of dispute resolution methods including negotiation, facilitation and, if necessary, adjudication.
-Participants are to use these justice services from a computer or mobile device.
-For those who are unable or unwilling to use technology to resolve their dispute, the tribunal provides paper-based or telephone-based services.
+The CRT provides the public with access to interactive information pathways, tools, and a variety of dispute resolution methods, including negotiation, facilitation, and, if necessary, adjudication.
+Participants use these justice services through a computer or mobile device.
+For those who are unable or unwilling to use technology to resolve their disputes, the tribunal provides paper-based or telephone-based services.

 CRT design - stages 1 to 4

-The design of the quasi-judicial design of the CRT differs from court and has four stages being:
+The CRT dispute resolution process has four stages: